wcasper/math107spring2023/extras/syllabus.md

 **Email:** wcasper@fullerton.edu

-**Office hourse:** Mondays and Wednesdays 4-5PM.
+**Office hourse:** To be announced.
 Additional office hours are always available by request.

-**Zoom room:**  Some lectures and office hours will take place over Zoom using the room number [85401217773](https://fullerton.zoom.us/j/85401217773?pwd=TFdpNTZnVUREV0dVbEx5dWJOMDVQQT09)

-**Zoom password:** 112358

-**Course website:** we will use Canvas website (Spring 2022 MATH 107-2), but will link additional information from a corresponding <a target="_parent" href="https://wcasper.github.io/math107spring2022">Github Pages site (link)</a> which you may find more convenient for pulling material.
+**Course website:** we will use Canvas website (Spring 2023 MATH 107 Section 1 and 2), but will link additional information from a corresponding <a target="_parent" href="https://wcasper.github.io/math107spring2023">Github Pages site (link)</a> which you may find more convenient for pulling material.

-## Course meeting information
-* Section: 01
-* Course ID: 18421
-* Time: MW 2:00PM-4:00PM
-* Meeting Dates: 01/23/2022-05/14/2022
-* Location: online live synchronous lecture on Zoom

 ## Course catalog description
 This course is an introduction to linear algebra and computation with applications.
 Linear algebra topics include Euclidean spaces, matrices and matrix arithmetic, solving systems of equations, and eigenvalues and eigenvectors.
 Computation topics include variables, functions, conditionals, loops, and plotting.